aaronpkelly/aaronpkelly.github.io/_posts/2020-01-06-blocking-all-the-things-with-nextdns.md

 - "Yes.
 NextDNS is a validating DNSSEC resolver.
 This means that for domains implemeting DNSSEC, NextDNS will cryptographically ensure that the response provided matches the intended response of the domain operator.
 If the validation fails, NextDNS will return an empty answer."

-# Using NextDNS Without Installing a Service
+# Using NextDNS's DNS service without installing their service/daemon

 I'm currently using a linux distro that doesn't use systemd as an init system, so the typical [installation instructions](https://github.com/nextdns/nextdns#install) will fail at the end when it tries to install the service.